 When Chelsea swooped for Premier league title winning N’Golo Kante last summer, nobody was surprised.
-His performances to drive Leicester City to lift a fairytale Premier League Trophy were well discussed by the media, the football experts, and the fans.
+His performances to drive Leicester City to lift a fairytale Premier League Trophy had everybody same page, the media, the football experts, and the fans.

 If there was any player that was ideal to slip into an already very good Chelsea team, it was Kante.
 Drawing comparisons to former Chelsea favourite Claude Makelele, Kante has proven that he was the ideal acquisition with his standout performances this season.
 He looks on track to become the first ever player to win back-to-back trophies with two different teams.

 Some experts have highlighted Kante’s departure from Leicester City to be a big reason as to why they have performed so badly this season.
 Others have pointed the finger at manager Ranieri, which recently led to his much-discussed recent dismissal.